-7.5 Hearing Committee or Hearing Officer Report and Further Action.
+11.5 Hearing Committee Report and Further Action.

-A. Action by Executive Committee or Board of Directors.
+A. Action by Executive Committee or Board.

 Within fifteen (15) days after receipt of the report of the Hearing Committee or Hearing Officer, as applicable, the Executive Committee or the Board of Directors, whichever body's action occasioned the hearing, shall consider the same and affirm, modify, or reverse its recommendation or action in the matter.
 It shall transmit the result to the Administrator, the Practitioner and the Executive Committee or the Board of Directors.